jmeyer2030/BankingWebApp/README.md

 ## Transaction History

 The transaction history page allows users to view all transactions that involve them, including transactions where they are marked as a recipient.
 It uses pageable, and allows users to change the page, or the page size.
 It is sorted with the most recent transactions being shown first.
 Though it only shows calendar date, precise date/time is used.

+This is implemented using a custom sql query.
+"Many to one" relationships are used with transactions and accounts to retrieve information such as accounts associated with transactions, and the users associated with the accounts.

 <img src="./Images/transaction-history-page2.png" alt="My Photo" width="600"/>